 The program focuses on rehoming horses that have a market value less than $2500.
 Owners who wish to sell their horse for more than $2499 are welcome to call METS for a phone consultation, but will not be eligible for the other program services.

 Yes and no. Horses will be assessed and the owner will be provided with transition options free of charge.

-No. At this time, METS works solely with owners who live and keep their horse(s) in Maryland.
-METS may have Network members outside of Maryland and horses in the program may end up at an out-of- state location.
+No. At this time, METS works solely with owners who keep their horse(s) in Maryland.
+Horses in the program may end up at an out-of- state location.

 METS will know how many horses are rehomed by owners who take advantage of the program’s marketing assistance, but METS does not have the ability to track these horses long term.

 Those who take a METS horse have the right to rehome a horse and have agreed to include a no auction / slaughter clause in their bill of sale.
 METS recognizes that these contracts are not always binding and that the owner has the legal right to rehome a horse as they see fit.
 The only way to truly ensure that horses are not sent to auction is to maintain ownership of the horse.

 METS does not have the ability to take ownership of a horse, therefore, our policies are written to strongly encourage the most humane practices when it comes to the horse’s next transition.